-Today, I’m talking about the nonverbal messages we express to our children about who we value and who we don’t and who is to be feared and who isn’t.
-I am talking about the times when we give a fake smile, or give an approving or disapproving nod.
+Today, I’m talking about the nonverbal messages we express to our children about who we value and who we don’t, and who is to be feared and who isn’t.
+I am talking about the times when we give a fake smile or give an approving or disapproving nod.
 I am talking about the jokes at which we laugh and the little facial expressions we make, the raised eyebrow, or the curious or suspicious stare.
-I am thinking of when someone walks on the elevator and the doors close and we hug our children a little closer, or when we are stopped at a stoplight and we reach over to lock all the doors when someone (we deem a threat) walks near our car.
+I am thinking of when someone walks in the elevator and the doors close, and we hug our children a little closer, or when we are stopped at a stoplight, and we reach over to lock all the doors when someone (whom we deem a threat) walks near our car.
 What nonverbal messages are we sending to our children about which people are which?

-How do we stop it?
+How do we stop racism?
 We teach something different.